a balloon carrying a smartphone.

 Now, there are some caveats with this one:

-• Custom location only works on the same Chrome tab that you made the changes on.
+• The custom location only works on the Chrome tab where you made the changes;

-• It doesn’t work against more serious geolocation tools, like IP-based tracking.
+• It doesn’t work against more serious geolocation tools, like IP-based (Internet Protocol) tracking.

-So, what else can you do about the location tracking on Google Chrome?
+Wondering what else you can do about location tracking on Google Chrome?
+You could try turning it off.

 Do you want Google to simply not take your location into account instead of changing your location online?
 If so, there are some settings you can fiddle with.

-2. Click the hamburger menu on the top right and choose Settings (or just enter chrome://settings in the address bar).
+2. Click the three-dot icon on the top right and choose Settings (or just enter chrome://settings in the address bar).

 A screenshot of an open Chrome tab of this blog post highlighting the settings option under the hamburger menu